 A pre-printed thank-you card can be cute if you include a personal note.
 However, you should not simply sign and send this type of card as that can seem a bit rote and impersonal.

 Don’t forget to use a blue or black ink pen for correspondence, never pencil.
-A note of this type might be meaningful to the recipient and should be written with posterity in mind.
+A note of this type may be meaningful to the recipient and should be written with posterity in mind.

 Greeting